lucafisc/fullstack-elevator-dashboard/README.md

 npm run test
 ```

-And in the client directory, install the dependencies:
+And in the client directory, do the same:
 ```
 npm install
 ```

-And the run the tests with the same command.

 ```
 npm run test
 ```